mahfuzibnalam/terminology_evaluation/README.md

   7. **numpy**

 ## Code
-The main script is `evaluate_term.py` that receives the following arguments:
+The main script is `evaluate_term_wmt.py` that receives the following arguments:

   1. --language - The language code (eg. fr for French) of the target language.
   2. --hypothesis - This is the hypothesis file.
-Example file: `data/en-fr.hyp.txt.truecased`.
+Example file: `data/en-fr.hyp.txt.truecased.xml`.
-  3. --unmodified_ref_directory - This is a file with the references.
-An example file is provided at `data/unmodified_refs/all.fr.tsv.truecased.updated`.
+  3. --source_ref_directory - This is a file with the source references.
+An example file is provided at `data/all.en-fr.en.xml`
-  4. --id_directory - This is a file which contains the ids of each sentence of the reference file.
-Example: `data/ids/all.ids.txt`.
+  4. --target_ref_directory - This is a file with the target references.
+An example file is provided at `data/all.en-fr.fr.xml`
-  5. --modified_ref_directory - This is a file containing target references with additional term information.
-Example file: `data/modified_refs/exact.en-fr.all.updated.txt`.
-  6. --BLEU [True/False].
+  5. --BLEU [True/False].
 By default True.
 If True shows BLEU score.
-  7. --EXACT_MATCH [True/False].
+  6. --EXACT_MATCH [True/False].
 By default True.
 If True shows Exact Match score.
-  8. --MOD_TER [True/False].
+  7. --MOD_TER [True/False].
 By default True.
 If True shows TERm score.
-  9. --WINDOW_OVERLAP [True/False].
+  8. --WINDOW_OVERLAP [True/False].
 By default True.
 If True shows Window Overlap Score.
-  10. --TER [True/False].
+  9. --TER [True/False].
 By default False.
 If True shows TER score.
-  11. --ALIGN_EXACT [True/False].
+  10. --ALIGN_EXACT [True/False].
 By default False.
 If True shows that result.
-  12. --ALIGN_BLEU [True/False].
+  11. --ALIGN_BLEU [True/False].
 By default False.
 If True shows that result.
-  13. --ALIGN_UD [True/False].
+  12. --ALIGN_UD [True/False].
 By default False.
 If True shows that result.

 ## Example
 You can test that your metrics work by running the following command on the sample data we provide.
 ~~~
-python3 evaluate_term.py \
+python3 evaluate_term_wmt.py \
     --language fr \
-    --in_directory data/en-fr.hyp.txt.truecased \
-    --unmodified_ref_directory data/unmodified_refs/all.fr.tsv.truecased.updated \
+    --hypothesis data/en-fr.hyp.txt.truecased.xml \
-    --id_directory data/ids/all.ids.txt  \
+    --source_ref_directory data/all.en-fr.en.xml \
-    --modified_ref_directory data/modified_refs/exact.en-fr.all.updated.txt \
+    --target_ref_directory data/all.en-fr.fr.xml \
 ~~~
 Running the above command will:
 * Download the French Stanza models, if they are not available locally already